 Basis Point:A unit of measure equal to 1/100th of 1%.

 Bolt-on Acquisitions:Companies we acquire that produce, sell or distribute same or similar products in our same or adjacent markets.
 Often a small competitor.

-Business Group or Unit: An organizational subset of Leggett & Platt’s operations; there are currently 10 business groups and 14 business units (BUs).
+Business Group or Unit: An organizational subset of Leggett & Platt’s operations; prior to the January 1, 2020 resegmentation, there were 10 business groups and 15 business units (BUs).